louiskhenghao/formzk/README.md

 ---

+## AI coding skills

+Using Claude Code (or another agent that reads the `SKILL.md` format)?
+Copy the skills in [`skills/`](./skills) into your project's `.claude/skills/` and your agent learns how to implement formzk correctly — see [AI coding skills](https://louiskhenghao.github.io/formzk/docs/ai-skills).

+---

 ## Examples

 Live runnable examples are on the docs site under [Examples](https://louiskhenghao.github.io/formzk/docs/examples/overview).
 The Next.js source for each is in [`apps/example`](./apps/example):